 Defining these stages helps your team understand where each lead stands and what action to take next.
 It also makes it easier to spot gaps in your process and keep deals moving without guesswork.

-• Is anyone else involved in the buying process?
+- Who else is involved in the buying process?

-• Do you already have a budget for this?
+- Do you already have a budget allocated for this?

-• Are you currently paying for something similar?
+- Are you currently paying for a similar solution?

 Smarter Ways to Spot and Qualify Leads

 Sales can be unpredictable.
 Your team might spend hours chasing cold contacts only to hit a dead end.
-That’s why having a good number of data and smart tools is important.
+That’s why having strong data and the right tools is essential.
 When you use the right signals, you can find leads who are already interested and likely to convert.

-Here are a few simple but effective ways to find and qualify stronger leads without doing everything manually.
+Here are a few simple but effective ways to find and qualify stronger leads without relying on manual processes.

 Use Ad Engagement to Spot High-Intent Accounts